lightpack/framework/src/Framework/Mail/mail-templates.md

 - **role="presentation"** - Accessibility and compatibility
 - **Responsive meta tags** - Mobile-friendly where supported

+### Mobile Responsiveness

+The template is fully responsive and mobile-optimized:

+- **Fluid width** - Uses `max-width: 600px` instead of fixed width
+- **Scales to fit** - No horizontal scrolling on mobile devices
+- **Reduced padding** - Automatically adjusts padding on small screens (16px vs 32px)
+- **Media queries** - CSS `@media` queries for mobile optimization
+- **Touch-friendly** - Buttons and links are properly sized for touch

+**Desktop:** 600px centered container with full padding
+**Mobile:** 100% width with reduced padding for better readability

+The responsive behavior works on:
+- ✅ iPhone (iOS Mail, Gmail app)
+- ✅ Android (Gmail, Samsung Email)
+- ✅ iPad and tablets
+- ✅ Modern email clients that support media queries

+> **Note:** Some older email clients (like Outlook 2007-2013) don't support media queries, but the email will still be readable with the base styles.

 ## Best Practices

 ### 1. Keep It Simple